SmartStockTz/smartstock-libs/README.md

 Angular2 library that provides utilities and services to be used across smartstock

-## Peer Dependencies

-Please refer to `package.json>peerDependencies` to see a list of the dependecies you need to install in your project

 ## Installation

-Install the latest dependencies from npm `npm install --save @smartstock/core-libs`
+Install the latest dependencies from github npm registry `npm install --save @smartstock/core-libs`

 ## Usages

-To use this library include it at `imports` section of your angular module.
+To use this library include it at `imports` section of your angular main module.
 Example

 ```typescript